BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Ontario if I want to experience both vibrant city life and stunning fall colours?
+When's the absolute best time to visit Ontario if I want to experience fall colours without the massive crowds?

 I'm planning a road trip through Ontario.
-What's a common driving 'gotcha' I should be aware of, especially outside the major cities?
+What's a common driving 'gotcha' I should be aware of?

-Beyond Niagara Falls, what's a truly unique natural wonder in Ontario that often gets overlooked by tourists?
+Beyond Niagara Falls, what's a truly unique natural wonder in Ontario that most tourists miss?

 You absolutely must check out the Thousand Islands region along the St. Lawrence River.
-It's a magical area with over 1,800 islands, many dotted with historic castles and charming cottages.
-Taking a boat tour here, especially from Gananoque or Kingston, feels like stepping into a fairytale, and it's far less crowded than its more famous waterfall counterpart.
+It's a breathtaking archipelago of over 1,800 islands, many with charming cottages and even castles!
+Take a boat tour from Gananoque or Kingston for incredible views and a sense of old-world charm that feels worlds away from the usual tourist hustle.

 What's the deal with tipping in Ontario?
-Is it expected everywhere, and what's the standard?
+Is it the same as in the US?

-What's the best way to get around Toronto without a car, and are there any insider tips for using public transit?
+What's the best way to get around Toronto without a car?

 What is the cheapest month to visit Ontario, Canada?